-1. General.
-Realized value refers to the value of the leased property at early termination or at the end of the lease term.
+- 1. General.
+Realized value refers to either the retail or wholesale value of the leased property at early termination or at the end of the lease term.
 It is not a required disclosure.
-It may be either the retail or wholesale value.
-Realized value is relevant only to leases in which the lessee's liability at early termination or at the end of the lease term is the difference between the residual value of the leased property and its realized value.
+Realized value is relevant only to leases in which the lessee's liability at early termination or at the end of the lease term typically is based on the difference between the residual value (or the adjusted lease balance) of the leased property and its realized value. - 2.
+Options.

-2. Options.
 Subject to the contract and to state or other applicable law, the lessor may calculate the realized value in determining the lessee's liability at the end of the lease term or at early termination in one of the three ways stated in § 213.2(m).
-If the lessor sells the property prior to making that determination, the price received for the property is the realized value.
-If the lessor does not sell the property prior to making that determination, the lessor making that determination, the lessor making that determination, the lessor making that determination the lessor making that determination.
+If the lessor sells the property prior to making the determination about liability, the price received for the property

+(or the fair market value) is the realized value.
+If the lessor does not sell the property prior to making that determination, the highest offer or the fair market value is the realized value.
-3. Determination of realized value.
-Disposition charges are included in determining the realized value but amounts attributable to taxes may be excluded.

-4. Offers.
-In determining the highest offer for disposition, the lessor may disregard offers that an offeror has withdrawn or is unable or unwilling to perform.

-5. Lessor's appraisal.
+- 3. Determination of realized value.
+Disposition charges are not subtracted in determining the realized value but amounts attributable to taxes may be subtracted. - 4.
+Offers.
+In determining the highest offer for disposition, the lessor may disregard offers that an offeror has withdrawn or is unable or unwilling to perform. - 5.
+Lessor's appraisal.
 See commentary to § 213.4(1).